-With 42 years of law practice, he has broad advocacy experience in both plaintiff and defense practice.
-From 1995 to 2003, he was an effective neutral in hundreds of cases with Henning Mediation & Arbitration, during which time he got mediation training at Pepperdine University.
+Mr. Shigley has broad advocacy experience in both plaintiff and defense practice.
+He was an effective neutral in hundreds of cases in eight years with Henning Mediation & Arbitration, during which time he got mediation training at Pepperdine University.
 He took a break from mediation to focus on his litigation practice.
 He is a former member of the Georgia Dispute Resolution Commission.

 A graduate of Furman University and Emory University Law School, Mr. Shigley also completed the Ultimate Trial Advocacy course at Harvard Law School, an executive education program at Harvard Kennedy School of Government, and four regional programs of the Gerry Spence Trial Lawyers College.
 After graduation from Emory Law School, Mr. Shigley returned to his hometown to begin his career as an Assistant District Attorney in the Tallapoosa Judicial Circuit, which at that time included the counties of Douglas, Haralson, Paulding, and Polk.
 After a few years of general practice in Douglas County, he joined an insurance defense firm in Atlanta with a statewide practice.
 In 1991, he launched his own plaintiffs’ practice.
 Currently, he is a senior counsel with the Johnson & Ward law firm.
 He has successfully handled litigation of cases in 93 of Georgia’s 159 counties.

 Mr. Shigley has published numerous legal journal articles and made scores of continuing legal education presentations at both state and national levels.
 Outside of Georgia, he has been a presenter, program chair, and moderator at continuing legal education programs in Montreal, Chicago, San Francisco, Los Angeles, Boca Raton, Las Vegas, and Nashville.

 Ten Tips to Better Mediations Via Zoom, February 2023